eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 In that way, each time a `Requester` publishes a request it will be received by the `Replier`, then this last will generate a reply and publish it, and finally, this reply will be received by the `Requester`.

-The following shows how to create a `Requester` and a `Replier` using the XML representation.
+The following code shows how to create a `Requester` and a `Replier` using the XML representation.

 .. code-block:: C